momentics/NanoVNA-X/README.md

 NanoVNA-X uses a standard GNU Make workflow and the Arm GNU GCC toolchain.
-See [`doc/building.md`](doc/building.md) for a fully detailed guide; the Russian translation is available in [`doc/building_ru.md`](doc/building_ru.md). summary below outlines the essential steps for a clean build.
+See [`doc/building.md`](doc/building.md) for a fully detailed guide; the Russian translation is available in [`doc/building_ru.md`](doc/building_ru.md).

 ## Companion Tools